So, can millennials be part of this? Are they ready to be part of the collectors club? And is the classic car market ready for them at all?

 How to ship a classic car for a millennial?

 Now that the obsession with all digital things is coming to a slow end, the car becomes a desired gift again.
 If you have a cousin or a nephew somewhere across the country who might enjoy the rusty classic sitting in your garage, there is a way you can easily get it to them.

 Shipping a classic is not much different than shipping a regular vehicle.
 Except, it requires the care and attention the owner brings to its beauty on a daily basis.
 How would a classic’s owner leave their treasure with just anyone and “hope” they would ship it safely across the country.

 Another way to get a classic is to import it.
 Even though this sounds scary at first, there is nothing impossible.
 You just have to follow the steps to importing a classic, so that you feel comfortable along the whole journey.
-When you are choosing where to import it from, keep in mind two things.

 The classic car market sees huge opportunities in the face of millennials.
 Experts say millennials can be the generation that will save the classics.
 While boomers are now coming of age, it is the generation of millennials that is coming close to their years of financial strength and appreciation of quality.
 According to Car and Driver Magazine, it is exactly when millennials hit their peak earning years in a few decades when the classics market will be thriving again.
 Hopefully, there won’t be many new Teslas to distract them from classics until then.